The Antidote to Suffering? Acceptance.

 “I am a lover of what is, not because I'm a spiritual person, but because it hurts when I argue with reality.” ― Byron Katie

-You don’t have to not do anything about it, or not change it.
+You don’t have to not do anything about it, or not attempt to change it.

 Accepting something doesn’t mean you have to ‘give in’ to this is how it’s always going to be.
-In fact, being willing to face reality helps us get a clearer picture of what’s actually happening so the actions we choose to take will be more effective.
+Being willing to face reality helps us get a clearer picture of what’s happening so the actions we choose will be more effective.

 Acceptance is not passive.